DanielOaks/game2/log.md

 # Game 2 dev log
 Here be my thoughts and feelings and vibes while developing this game.

+## 2023-09-28
+And now the actual intro scene, let's go.

+## 2023-09-23
+Been a busy month, but getting there!
+Started proper Play flow, starting off with the Vibe selector.

 ## 2023-09-02
 Alrighty, getting the main menu controller-usable.
 For this I want... a Controller global that keeps track of whether the last input was the keyboard/mouse or a gamepad.
 The output from this can be used to display the right kind of icons.